Von Neumann–Morgenstern utility theorem: The theorem

 As such, u can be uniquely determined (up to adding a constant and multiplying by a positive scalar) by preferences between simple lotteries, meaning those of the form pA + (1 − p)B having only two outcomes.
-Conversely, any agent acting to maximize the expectation of a function u will obey axioms 1–4.
+Conversely, the preferences of any agent acting to maximize the expectation of a function u will obey axioms 1–4.
 Such a function is called the agent's von Neumann–Morgenstern (VNM) utility.

 Proof sketch

 The proof is constructive: it shows how the desired function $u$ can be built.
 Here we outline the construction process for the case in which the number of sure outcomes is finite.

 Suppose there are n sure outcomes, $A_1\dots A_n$.
 Note that every sure outcome can be seen as a lottery: it is a degenerate lottery in which the outcome is selected with probability 1.
 Hence, by the Completeness and Transitivity axioms, it is possible to order the outcomes from worst to best:

 We assume that at least one of the inequalities is strict (otherwise the utility function is trivial—a constant).
 So $A_1\prec A_n$.
 We use these two extreme outcomes—the worst and the best—as the scaling unit of our utility function, and define: